 (Just FYI, all prices below are in $AUD)

-How Much Does It Cost To Travel Australia?
+How Much Does It Cost To Travel Australia In 2023?

 Easily the most popular way to travel around Australia the Greyhound Bus network covers the whole of the East Coast as well as the Red Centre, Northern Territory and parts of the West Coast too.